umlx5h/LLPlayer/README.md

 Contributions are very welcome!
 Development is easy because it is written in C#/WPF.

-If you want to improve the core of the video player other than language functions, LLPlayer uses Flyleaf as a core player library, so if you submit it there, I will actively incorporate the changes into the LLPlayer side.
+If you want to improve the core of the video player other than UI and language functions, LLPlayer uses Flyleaf as a core player library, so if you submit it there, I will actively incorporate the changes into the LLPlayer side.

 https://github.com/SuRGeoNix/Flyleaf